 Every contract defines its own type.
 You can implicitly convert contracts to contracts they inherit from.
-Contracts can be explicitly converted to and from all other contract types and the address type.
+Contracts can be explicitly converted to and from the address type.

 Explicit conversion to and from the address payable type is only possible if the contract type has a payable fallback function.
 The conversion is still performed using address (x) and not using address payable (x).
 You can find more information in the section about the address type.